microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-kpi.md

 **Data Sources**

 Data from the following tables are used to calculate the *Cost Amount Non-Inv*:
-- Value Entries
+- Value Entry
+- Sales Line

 ---
 ### Gross Profit

-The *Gross Profit* is the profit earned from sales during a specific time period.
+The *Gross Profit* shows the difference between the sales revenue and the cost of goods sold within a specific time period.

 **Formula**

-*Gross Profit* is calculated by subtracting the *Cost Amount* and *Cost Amount Non-Inv* from the *Sales Amount*.
+*Gross Profit* = Sales Amount - (Cost Amount + Cost Amount Non-Inv)

 **Data Sources**

 Data from the following tables are used to calculate the *Gross Profit*:
-- Value Entries
+- Value Entry
 - Sales Line

 ---
 ### Gross Profit Margin

-The *Gross Profit Margin* is the percentage of sales revenue that is profit.
+The *Gross Profit Margin* shows the gross profit as a percentage over the sales amount.

 **Formula**

-*Gross Profit Margin* is calculated by dividing the *Gross Profit* by the *Sales Amount*.
+*Gross Profit Margin* = (Gross Profit / Sales Amount) x 100

 **Data Sources**

 Data from the following tables are used to calculate the *Gross Profit Margin*:
-- Value Entries
-- Sales Line

----
-### Sales Amount

-The *Sales Amount* is the total revenue generated from sales during a specific time period.

-**Formula**

-*Sales Amount* is calculated by summing the Sales Amt.
-(LCY) column from the Sales table.

-**Data Sources**

-Data from the following tables are used to calculate the *Sales Amount*:
-- Value Entries
+- Value Entry
 - Sales Line

 ## See also